 Zao a resort where you can enjoy hot springs and winter activities.
 The site is so big that the address is split between Zao Onsen in Yamagata Prefecture and Zao-cho in Miyagi Prefecture.

 The standard major sightseeing spots are Okama, the emerald green crater lake, the rare natural phenomenon soft rime, and hot springs.

-Unfortunately, the Okama area is off-limits during the winter season, but people swiftly forget about this in the winter because you can experience rime frost, which can only be seen in few places around the world, alongside some awesome snow activities.
+Unfortunately, the Okama area is off-limits during the winter season, but people swiftly forget about this because you can experience rime frost in other areas of Zao, which can only be seen in few places around the world, alongside some awesome snow activities.